 Sometimes a plant in distress is simply rootbound, the sign of a mature plant with roots that have taken over the soil to the point where they take on the shape of the soil.

 It’s OK to trim the smaller roots that grow from the main, thicker ones.
-Use pruners, scissors or even a garden knife to reduce the length of the roots.
+Use pruners or scissors to reduce the length of the roots.
 Repot it with fresh potting mix in a slightly larger pot to encourage new growth.
 For more intel on repotting, check out The Best Way to Repot Your Houseplants.